Amankumar006/online-learning-plateform/src/documentation.md

 -   **Backend Processing:** The Node.js backend receives data from the frontend, performs validation, applies business logic, and interacts with Firestore and Firebase Storage.
 For AI-related requests, the backend triggers the appropriate Genkit flows.
 -   **Firestore Interactions:** The backend reads from and writes to Firestore collections (e.g., `users`, `lessons`, `exercises`, `userProgress`).
 -   **Firebase Storage Interactions:** The backend handles file uploads (e.g., exercise images) to Firebase Storage.
 The frontend receives signed URLs from the backend to display or interact with these files.
--   **AI Data Flow:** When an AI flow is triggered from the backend, Genkit orchestrates the interaction with Google AI services.
-Input data from the frontend or backend is passed to the AI model, and the generated output is returned to the backend, which then sends it back to the frontend.
+-   **AI Data Flow:** When an AI flow is triggered, Genkit orchestrates the interaction with Google AI services.
+Input data (like user prompts and conversation history) is passed to the AI model, and the generated output is returned to the backend, which then sends it back to the frontend.

 ## 7. Security Considerations